Quantum Coulomb glass on the Bethe lattice: Replica symmetric spectral functions and phase boundary

 The presence of a plasma dip (or correlation hole) in the Fermi liquid phase reflects short range charge correlations due to the repulsive interactions between neighboring sites.
 This correlation hole is a manifestation of Onsager's back reaction, and it is not directly related to the Efros-Shklovskii gap of the glassy phase~\cite{Pankov2005,Muller}.
 Indeed, in the liquid phase, replica symmetry is maintained, implying that the distribution of the renormalized Hartree-Fock levels, $\tilde P(\tilde \epsilon)$ is still a featureless Gaussian, in contrast to the tunneling density of states.

-The boundary of the electron glass phase is determined by a stability (marginality) condition against replica symmetry breaking.
+The boundary of the electron glass phase is determined by a stability (marginality) condition against replica symmetry breaking, ensuring the stability of the solution $Q_{ab}\equiv Q_{\rm RS}$.
 This is essentially identical to the stability condition appearing in the SK model~\cite{Pastor1999},

 with the static local susceptibility defined as $\chi_{\rm stat}(\etilde )\equiv\partial_\etilde \langle\delta n\rangle_\etilde$.

 The resulting phase diagram has been presented in Fig.~\ref{fig:phase_diagram} for a finite disorder, $W$.
 At any temperature and for any hopping $t$, replica symmetry is broken at interactions larger than some critical value, $V\ge V_C(T,t,W)$.
 In the classical limit, $t=0$, in particular, an interaction-driven glass phase emerges at low temperatures for small disorder.
 Contrary to naive expectations, strong \emph{disorder destroys} the glassy phase, and leads to a trivial strongly disordered phase without replica symmetry breaking (RSB): fluctuations of the bare levels $\varepsilon_i$ are so large that each level becomes occupied or unoccupied essentially independently, leaving no room to interaction-induced frustration.
 For sufficiently strong interaction, however, a Coulomb glass phase emerges.